VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 dreams.

 This is costly.
 At best, it takes time away from personal life.
 At worst, it costs serious dollars.
-Either way, this is another way coding interviews serve as a gatekeeper excluding communities from tech—software engineers who can't afford the costs of interview preparation.
+Either way, this is another way coding interviews serve as a gatekeeper excluding communities from tech—software engineers who can't afford the costs of interview prep.

 ## What's the alternative?